The Linfield Curriculum (General Education Requirements)

 To satisfy the requirement for each Mode of Inquiry and the Upper-Division course, a student must demonstrate meeting the learning objectives of that mode by choosing an assignment, or collection of assignments, to post in an online repository.
 The choice of these exemplars must be supported with a paragraph description.
 These exemplars must be posted by the last day of finals of the semester the course is taken.
-For the case in which a course satisfies multiple LC designations, a student may initially choose to submit exemplars and support for multiple designations; however, the student must eventually select the designation for which the course is to count and submit exemplars and support from different courses for the other LC designations.
-Students can receive credit for only one LC designation per course.
+For the case in which a course carries multiple LC designations, a student may initially choose to submit exemplars and support for multiple designations; however, the student must eventually select the designation for which the course is to count and submit exemplars and support from different courses for the other LC designations.
+Students may apply only one LC designation per course.

 A. Creative Studies (CS)